hashicorp/design-system/website/docs/foundations/icons/partials/design-guidelines.md

 ## Icon types

-There are 4 types of icons in Flight: Outlined, Filled, Off, and Contained.
+There are 4 types of icons: Outlined, Filled, Off, and Contained.

 ### Outlined